Swiss-suited playing cards: Cards

 six, seven, eight, nine, Banner (ten), Under, Ober, König, As.

 For the purposes of Jass, the numbered cards (six to nine) have no point value, the banner has a value of ten points, the picture-cards Under, Ober, König have values of two, three and four points, respectively, and the As has eleven points.

 The reduction to 36 cards (eliminating card values two to five) and the use of a male Ober instead of the "Queen" (perhaps related to the "Knight") is not unique to the Swiss deck but also found in a variety of German decks.
 Both "acorn" and "bells" are suits also found in German decks, while "shields" and "roses" seem to be unique to Switzerland.

 A less common deck is the 48 card set containing the 3s, 4s, and 5s and is used to play the Karnöffel variant Kaiserspiel.
+The 36-card deck remains the standard format for Jass, Switzerland’s best-known traditional card game.
+The larger 48-card set preserves ranks that disappeared from the standard Jass deck, reflecting an older form of Swiss card play.

 Face cards

 Early form of the "single image" variant of the deck, printed c.
 1880 by J. Müller Cie, here showing the three face cards of Eicheln (acorns).
 The 1920s "double image" design which is now standard was directly based on this one.

 The Under corresponds to the Jack or Knave.
 The Under of trumps becoming the highest card in the game can be traced to the 15th-century game Karnöffel.

 The face cards in the 1920s Müller design show twelve individual characters, which have remained unchanged since.

 The sequence Under, Ober, König depicts social stratification, the Under characters are working class, depicted as a fool or jester (Schellen), a messenger or scribe (Schilten), a peasant (Rosen) and a soldier or page/servant, while the Ober characters are shown as clerks or overseers/officers, while the kings are crowned monarchs (three of them seated, the king of Rosen is shown standing).

 The four Under characters hold their suit symbol facing downward, the Ober and König characters hold it facing upward (with the exception of Eicheln Ober and Schilten König, whose suit symbols are hovering in the top left corner without their holding it as they are holding a pipe and a cup instead, respectively).
+The distinctive orientation of the suit symbols helps visually distinguish the Under from the higher-ranking Ober and König figures.

 Five characters are shown as smoking.
 All but three characters are shown with "blonde" (yellow) hair, the exceptions being Schilten Under, Schellen Ober (both with "grey" hair) and Schellen Under (hair not visible due to his fool's cap).